 - Train all new personnel and review instructions frequently with existing workers.
 Be certain only a properly trained and physically able person will use the machinery.
 A person who has not read and understood all instructions is not qualified to use the machine.
-An untrained operator can cause possible serious injury or death. - If this machine is used by any other person, loaned or rented, it is the owner's responsibility to make certain that prior to using, every operator: - knows the meaning of all safety decals - reads and understands the owner's manual - is instructed in safe and proper use of the equipment - understands and knows how to perform the Safe Condition procedure
+An untrained operator can cause possible serious injury or death. - Know the tractor controls and how to stop the machine quickly in an emergency. - If this machine is used by any other person, loaned or rented, it is the owner's responsibility to make certain that prior to using, every operator: - reads and understands the owner's manual - is instructed in safe and proper use of the equipment - understands and knows how to perform the Safe Condition procedure